audacioustux/scan-automate/scan-automate/DOCUMENTATION.md

 ### The API

 in case it's necessary to make any change to the http api, crates/api is the place to make the change.
 The `ScanRequest` struct might be the most important struct to look at in order to extend the api.
+Also, the email template needs to be updated with correct confirmation link url.

 make sure the changes are reflected in the `k8s/kustomize/scan-automate/webhook.yaml` trigger template parameters